Submission of PhD proposals is now closed and PhD students have received notifiaction.

 PhD students’ proposal presentations and discussions will take place in small groups comprising of four students, with two senior researchers assigned as discussants to each student.
 Students will have 30 minutes to present their work with 30 minutes for feedback and discussion.
 This Colloquium is unique in the fact that you get an hour dedicated to your research, an opportunity you should not miss.

-All submissions should include the following aspects:
+All submissions of full paper proposals should include the following aspects:

 Please note: At City Hotel Örebro, additional rooms are reserved already from August 31, 2020 for the duration of the doctoral colloquium as well as the main conference.